 Instructor: Eva Freeman

 How much does the youth workshop cost?

 The cost is the same as for the general conference.
+However, high school students can limit their participation to just the daily Youth Workshop for a discounted price.
 You can find the lowdown under Fees and Registration.

 Where will I stay?